kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

     - --advertise-address=172.17.0.4
 ```

-and then change in all the nodes the kubelet `node-ip` flag:
+and then change the `node-ip` flag for the kubelets on all the nodes:

 ```
 root@kind-worker:/# more /var/lib/kubelet/kubeadm-flags.env
 KUBELET_KUBEADM_ARGS="--container-runtime=remote --container-runtime-endpoint=/run/containerd/containerd.sock --fail-swap-on=false --node-ip=172.17.0.4"
  ```

-and restart them `systemctl restart kubelet` to use the new config
+Finally restart the kubelets to use the new configuration with `systemctl restart kubelet`.

+It's important to note that calling `kubeadm init / join` again on the node will override `/var/lib/kubelet/kubeadm-flags.env`.
+An [alternative is to use /etc/default/kubelet](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/kubelet-integration/#the-kubelet-drop-in-file-for-systemd).